 To prevent your glasses from fogging up while wearing your face covering wash them in soapy water – but avoid those with a citrus base which contain damaging fruit acids or those with softeners which leave a residue.

-For more information from the NHS please visit their website here.
+For more information about the Governments Guidance on face masks, please visit their website here.

-Find out more about the support & services we are providing members during this time.
+Find out more about the support & services we continue to provide here: